 Indonesia soccer Stampede trial begins with police, match organizers facing negligence charges

-SURABAYA, Indonesia (Reuters) – An Indonesian court on Monday began a trial of a handful of police officers and soccer match organizers on charges of criminal negligence for their role in one of the world’s deadliest soccer stadium stampedes in Java last October.
+SURABAYA, Indonesia, Jan 16 (Reuters) – An Indonesian court on Monday began a trial of a handful of police officers and soccer match organizers on charges of criminal negligence for their role in one of the world’s deadliest soccer stadium stampedes in Java last October.

 The disaster, in which 135 people died, occurred after a match at the Kanjuruhan stadium in Malang, East Java, sparking questions about safety provisions and the use of tear gas, a crowd-control measure banned by soccer’s global governing body, FIFA.